Impact of LHC probes of SUSY and recent measurement of $(g-2)_{\mu}$ on $\mathbb{Z}_3$-NMSSM: Explaining in -NMSSM

 Concerning the obtained results, several comments are in order: \begin{itemize} \item It is evident that the parameter distributions shown in Figs. \ref{Z3Amufig1}-\ref{Z3Amufig3} depend on the scan strategy.
 To make the conclusions of this study as robust as possible, different strategies, e.g., narrowing or broadening the parameter space in Eq.~(\ref{amuNMSSM-scan}) and/or changing the prior distribution of the inputs, were adopted to compare the obtained results.
 It was found that the main conclusions were scarcely changed by the strategy.
 In this aspect, it should be noted that a lower bound on Wino mass, $|M_2| \gtrsim 230~{\rm GeV}$, has been set for the Bino-Wino co-annihilation case by the experimental analyses in~\cite{ATLAS:2021moa}.
 This conclusion can be directly applied to this study. \item Analyzing the properties of the samples indicates that all the singlet-dominated particles, including the Singlino-dominated neutralino and CP-even and -odd Higgs bosons, are heavier than $600~{\rm GeV}$.
 It also indicates that $\lambda < 0.4$ and the Singlino-dominated neutralino never co-annihilates with the Bino-dominated DM to obtain the measured density~\cite{Baum:2017enm}.
-As a result, the $\mathbb{Z}_3$-NMSSM and MSSM have roughly same underlying physics in explaining the anomaly, which means that the conclusions in this work should be applied to the MSSM.
+As a result, the $\mathbb{Z}_3$-NMSSM and MSSM have roughly the same underlying physics in explaining the anomaly, which means that the conclusions in this work should be applied to the MSSM\footnote{Comparing the MSSM results presented in \cite{Chakraborti:2020vjp,Chakraborti:2021dli}, this work reveals at least three common key features.
+First, the Bino-dominated DM achieves the correct relic density by co-annihilating either with the Wino-dominated electroweakinos or with the Sleptons.
+Second, the LSP and NLSP are upper bounded by about $600~{\rm GeV}$ in mass, which sets clear search targets for future colliders.
+Last, the Higgsinos should be heavier than about $500~{\rm GeV}$ to satisfy various experimental constraints and meanwhile predict a sizable $a_\mu^{\rm SUSY}$. }.
 In addition, this study did not find the case that $\tilde{\chi}_1^0$ was Singlino-dominated.
 The main reason comes from its suppressed Bayesian evidence~\cite{Zhou:2021pit}.
-This conclusion were also commented in~\cite{Cao:2022chy}. \item Throughout this study, both the theoretical uncertainties incurred by the simulations and the experimental (systematic and statistic) uncertainties were not taken into account.
+This conclusion was also commented in~\cite{Cao:2022chy}. \item It is notable that the SUSY explanation of the anomaly will be explored at future colliders since some of the involved sparticles can not be excessively heavy, particularly the LSP and NLSP should be lighter than about $600~{\rm GeV}$.
+This issue was discussed in Refs.~\cite{Chakraborti:2020vjp,Chakraborti:2021mbr,Chakraborti:2021squ,Chakraborti:2021dli}.
+It was found that, although only a part of the preferred parameter space can be covered at the high luminosity LHC, exhaustive coverage of the parameter space is reachable at a high-energy $e^+ e^-$ collider with $\sqrt{s} \gtrsim 1~{\rm TeV}$, such as ILC with $\sqrt{s} = 1~{\rm TeV}$~\cite{Baer:2013cma} and CLIC with $\sqrt{s} = 1~{\rm TeV}$~\cite{CLICDetector:2013tfe,CLICdp:2018cto}.
+This conclusion was shown in Fig.4 of~\cite{Chakraborti:2021squ}, where the capability of different colliders to probe the explanation was compared for the Bino-Wino co-annihilation case. \item Throughout this study, both the theoretical uncertainties incurred by the simulations and the experimental (systematic and statistic) uncertainties were not taken into account.
 These effects can relax the LHC constraints.
 However, given the advent of high-luminosity LHC, it is expected that much tighter constraints on the $\mathbb{Z}_3$-NMSSM will be obtained in near future. \item In some high energy SUSY-breaking theories, $\tilde{\tau}$ may be the NLSP.
 In this case, the production rate of the $e/\mu$ final states will be changed in comparison with current study.
 As a result, both the LHC constraints and subsequently the explanation of the anomaly show different features (see, e.g., the discussion in~\cite{Hagiwara:2017lse}).
 Such a possibility will be discussed in our future work. \end{itemize}